 At Harvard’s Institute of Politics, a living memorial to President Kennedy, we work to celebrate the President’s legacy of public service every day.

-This fall, the Institute is working to showcase how our students and others honor this legacy in our work to promote politics and public service.
-We are using the social tag “#EveryDayJFK” to highlight this effort on our social media channels (@HarvardIOP).
-We would like you to join us and show how you are honoring President Kennedy’s public service legacy today – in either a photo or short video – and share that content on your own social media channels like Instagram, Facebook, Twitter, Tumblr and Google + using the “#EveryDayJFK” social tag.
+In the fall of 2013, the Institute worked to showcase how our students and others honor this legacy in our work to promote politics and public service.
+We used the social tag “#EveryDayJFK” to highlight this effort on our social media channels (@HarvardIOP).

 read how our students are honoring President Kennedy's legacy every day;

 Everyday I remember the privileges that this nation has given me, and the responsibility I have to give back.
 This extends beyond being a voter on election day, but being an active citizen every day.

 I am constantly reminded by the possibilities of what a new generation can bring to politics.
 I am inspired by what we can accomplish in the decades ahead.— Andrew Seo '14, Harvard Political Review

 I am reminded daily of the incredible opportunities we have in this country.
 Every individual has the opportunity to make a difference in America, yet many times we get too frustrated by government or stalemates to take advantage of that opportunity.
 I choose to act.
 I choose not to get frustrated but to work towards improvement.
 And I don't need a position of power to do that.
 Talk to each other, help each other, give back to your country.
 Every day.— Katie Walsh '14, Communications Director